qoofyk/zipper/lbm_adios/README.md

 written by Feng Li at Fall 2017

 ## What is new
+[Dec18]: flexpath segfault, data description for group should be removed for v1.13 flexpath, see https://github.iu.edu/lifen/flexpath_skel/commit/59cea72ad6715c91220ac3bc4ab72aeb7a47b579
+[Dec14]:  flexpath memory leak fixed in v1.13
+[Dataspaces large memory footprint]: even the mpiio method use 40GB memory each node
-    dont use $ in $(()), see dspaces_debug, though output look the same. use hash_version=2 in dataspaces to reduce memory usage, Nov29, see dspaces_debug branch now all compiler/tranport library path is set automatically in cmake see mk/common.cmake and INSTALL:#build for more details
+[macro]: dont use $ in $(()), see dspaces_debug, though output look the same.
+   *  use hash_version=2 in dataspaces to reduce memory usage, Nov29, see dspaces_debug branch
+   * now all compiler/tranport library path is set automatically in cmake see mk/common.cmake and INSTALL:#build for more details